pittisl/ElasticTrainer/README.md

 * Tensor Importance Evaluator -- `elastic_training` in `train.py`
 * Tensor Selector by Dynamic Programming -- `selection_solver_DP.py`.

-**We are still finalizing our code.
-Please also stay tuned for camera-ready release of our paper**.
+**We are still finalizing our code and docs.
+Please stay tuned for camera-ready release of our paper**.

 # Requirements
 * Python 3.7+